devops329/devops/instruction/grafanaK6/grafanaK6.md

 ![K6 logo](k6Logo.png)

 K6 automates load testing by playing back requests you make from a browser or writing HTTP request commands using JavaScript.
 K6 executes the HTTP requests concurrently with the number of simulated users that you define.
-Given enough computation power and network bandwidth you can simulate realistic customer load so that you can gain confidence that the system won't fail when handling real traffic.
+Given enough computational power and network bandwidth you can simulate realistic customer load so that you can gain confidence that the system won't fail when handling real traffic.

 ### History